FAQs

 Dining

 You can change your dining plan in the Housing U Portal in CIS by following these steps.
-The deadline to change your dining plan is January 11, 2026.
-Note that after this period, dining plans are unable to be changed or adjusted.

 Yes!
 Enjoy having access to food options and dining halls across campus by purchasing a dining plan.